-Permanent magnets - as rare earth elements - contribute to efforts towards the clean energy transition and to reaching net zero.
-Permanent magnets convert energy from turning wind turbines into electricity.
-Permanent magnets in electric vehicles convert energy from batteries into torque in motors and can save 20-40% of energy versus non-magnet motors.
-In fusion energy power plants, strong magnetic fields can regulate plasma at temperatures higher than the Sun's core.
-Magnets are also used in healthcare (e.g. magnetic resonance imaging (MRI), Caracterial magnetic stimulation) and consumer electronics.
-Eighty-five per cent of magnet mining is concentrated in China.

-However, the demand for permanent magnets doubled between 2015 and 202314 and is expected to nearly double between 2024 and 2050.15 To meet this demand, alternative materials will be needed.
+Permanent magnets - as rare earth elements - contribute to efforts towards the clean energy transition and to reaching net zero.5 Permanent magnets convert energy from turning wind turbines into electricity.6 Permanent magnets in electric vehicles convert energy from batteries into torque in motors7 and can save 20-40% of energy versus non-magnet motors.8 In fusion energy power plants, strong magnetic fields can regulate plasma at temperatures higher than the Sun's core.9 Magnets are also used in healthcare (e.g. magnetic resonance imaging (MRI),10 transcranial magnetic stimulation11) and consumer electronics.12 Eighty-five per cent of magnet mining is concentrated in China.13 expected to nearly double between 2024 and 2050.15 To meet this demand, alternative materials will be needed.
 For example, researchers are exploring rare-earth-free permanent magnets, such as those using iron nitride (FeN), as long as - in the case of electric vehicles - motor performance is maintained.16 Using artificial intelligence (AI), King's College London has developed an iron-based superconducting magnet, which could be a significant breakthrough in creating cost-effective MRI machines.17